MicrosoftDocs/customer-insights/ci-docs/review-unification.md

    [!INCLUDE [progress-details-pane-include](includes/progress-details-pane.md)]

 The unification algorithm takes some time to complete and you can't change the configuration until it completes.
-When the unification process completes, the unified customer profile entity, called *Customer*, is listed on the **Entities** page in the **Profiles** section.
-The first successful unification run creates the unified *Customer* entity.
-All subsequent runs expand that entity.

 ## Review the results of data unification